leangjia/blender_docs/manual/addons/object/greasepencil_tools.rst

 -----------------

 Straighten the stroke between first and last point.
-Influence can be tweaked in the redo panel (press :kbd:`F9` to pop-up the redo panel).
+Influence can be tweaked in the redo panel.

 The scopes for this tool are: